 Q: How do you feel about investing in a property you don’t own?

 A: If you’ve made it this far in the Q&A, I’m sure by now you understand this isn’t a traditional rental.
 This is my childhood home that I see myself keeping for the rest of my life and possibly passing down to children, another family member or friend one day when I’m old.
 Therefore, I don’t see it as investing in someone else’s property, I’m investing in my home, my life and my future.
-Secondly, I have done content creation full time since 2022 and the majority of my content is around interior decor and home projects.
-This means that I make money off my investments!
+Secondly, content creation has been my full time job since 2022 and the majority of my content is around interior decor and home projects.
+I view any project I’m doing as a relatively short term investmenti that gives me content to post, which allows me to grow my audience and opens the door to more work opportunities.
+Lastly, I am very fortunate to have this apartment at fraction of would it would be priced at if it were market rate.
+If you think about that 75% I’m saving every month by living here, the work I’ve done has really paid for itself.

 Q: What do your parents think of the apartment now?